kudashevs/open-source-checklist/README.md

 ## Open-source contribution checklist

+This checklist will help you in contributing to open-source projects.
+The goal of the checklist is to remind about the important steps and make you contributing process as easy and smooth as possible.

 - [ ] pick a project
 - [ ] check the latest activity or check the issues
 - [ ] read CONTRIBUTING.md if any